-Working primarily remotely throughout the U.S., the national staff comprises a diverse group of professionals with a wide range of expertise in nonprofit and association management, member services management, program development and evaluation, partnership development, financial management, communications strategies, event management, organizational expansion strategy, technology advancement, leadership development, education, and more.
+The national staff comprises a diverse group of professionals with a wide range of expertise in nonprofit and association management, member services management, program development and evaluation, partnership development, financial management, communications strategies, event management, organizational expansion strategy, technology advancement, leadership development, education, and more.
 Together, we aim to provide responsive programs and services of the highest quality to the internal and external partners of Business Professionals of America.
-To learn more about national staff, including individual roles and responsibilities, please visit https://bpa.org/about-us/our-people/our-staff/.
+To learn more about national staff, including individual roles and responsibilities, please visit https://bpa.org/staff/.